-Examples of Well Formatted Book Descriptions
+Examples of Well-Formatted Book Descriptions

-Chandler Bolt’s Book Launch: Clean, and effectively uses the bold feature to highlight the most important words.
-That way, those that skim the description will immediately see the parts that Chandler wants you to see.
+Chandler Bolt’s “Book Launch”: It’s clean, and effectively uses the “bold” feature to highlight the most important words.
+That way, those who skim the description will immediately see the parts that Chandler wants them to see.

-Patrick King’s Conversion Tactics: One of the most effectively uses of underline as well as neatly organized information with bullet points.
-One thing I really think that Patrick has rocked with this is his final sentence, the Call to Action (CTA).
-It leaves a strong lasting impression and how can you NOT see it?
+Patrick King’s “Conversation Tactics”: This is one of the most effective uses of underlining as well as bullet points to neatly organize information.
+Patrick rocked his final sentence, the call to action.
+It leaves a strong lasting impression—and how can you NOT see it?

-Steve Scott’s Learn Email Marketing Blueprint: Again, a well laid out description that highlights the right spots and makes it easy on the eyes.
-But my favorite part about his book description is the first paragraph.
-That paragraph shows up even before the person clicks “read more.”
-Basically, Steve has made it so that his most catching hook is highlighted, and featured right smack dab at the top of his sales page.
+Steve Scott’s “Email Marketing Blueprint”: Here’s another well-laid-out description that highlights the right spots and makes it easy on the eyes.
+My favorite part about his book description is the first paragraph, which shows up even before the customer clicks “read more.”
+Steve has made it so that his most eye-catching hook is featured right smack dab at the top of his sales page.
 Nice move.

-Once you’ve created a savvy looking book description, comment below with your book’s link, and I’ll check it out and respond.
+Once you’ve created a savvy-looking book description, comment below with your book’s link, and I’ll check it out and respond.

 Disclosure: Some of the links above may contain affiliate partnerships, meaning, at no additional cost to you, Self-Publishing School may earn a comission if you click through to make a purchase.